OWASP/owasp-summit-2017/_posts/2017-06-15-Juice-Shop-Live-Release-v4.md

 In the
 [final morning session on Friday, June 16th](https://owaspsummit.org/Working-Sessions/Juice-Shop/Juice-Shop-Release.html) (in room _Pedley_) I will trigger the production release of the v4.0.0 version.
-It comes with a load of new feature, challenges, convenience feats and technical advancents!
+It comes with a load of new business functionality, challenges, convenience feats and technical advancents!

-While the (fully automated) release is underway, I am happy to give an overview of the newly added features and maybe some participants already want to try them out right on the spot to be the first to conquer them? 🥇
+While the (fully automated) release is underway, I am happy to give an overview of the newly added features and maybe some participants already want to try them out right on the spot to be the first to conquer them?
+🥇

 You can find the full list of changes in
 [the release notes](https://github.com/bkimminich/juice-shop/releases)